-However, when the complaint is made in writing, the Magistrate need not examine the complainant and the witnesses.
-If a public servant in the discharge of his official duties or a Court has made the complaint or if the Magistrate makes over the case for inquiry or trial to another Magistrate under Section 192.
+However, when the complaint is made in writing, the Magistrate need not examine the complainant and the witnesses

+- a) if a public servant in the discharge of his official duties or a Court has made the complaint; or - b) if the Magistrate makes over the case for inquiry or trial to another Magistrate under Section 192.

 Further, if the Magistrate makes over the case to another Magistrate, under Section 192 after examining the complainant and the witnesses, they need not to be re-examined by the latter Magistrate.
 (Section 200)